 TaxAct automatically transfers the taxable social security benefits from the federal return to the Michigan return (Line 14 of Michigan Schedule 1).
 However, since the program cannot determine if a retirement or pension benefit qualifies to be a subtraction on the Michigan return, the taxpayer must enter the amount qualifying for the subtraction.

 To enter or review the retirement subtraction information:

-- From within your TaxAct return (Online or Desktop), click State.
-On smaller devices, click the menu icon in the upper left-hand corner, then select State.
+- From within your TaxAct return (Online or Desktop), click State, then click Michigan (or MI).
+On smaller devices, click in the upper left-hand corner, then click State.

-- Click Subtractions to expand the category, then click Retirement Subtraction
+- Click Subtractions in the Michigan Quick Q&A Topics menu to expand, then click Retirement Subtraction.

-- On the next screen titled Michigan - Retirement Subtraction, click Yes to enter or review the additional required information
+- On the second screen titled Michigan - Retirement Subtraction, click Yes to enter or review the additional required information.

-- Once back to the Michigan - Michigan Copies of Form 1099-R screen, click Continue to complete this section of the Q&A
+- On the screen title Michigan - Michigan Copies of Form 1099-R, click Continue to complete this section of the Q&A.

 Form 4884 will now be completed within the return, if applicable, and you should see the retirement subtraction on Schedule 1, Line 24 which transfers to Form MI-1040, Line 13.